MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  A pointer to a [LVGROUPMETRICS](http://msdn.microsoft.com/library/windows/desktop/bb774752) containing the group metrics information.

 ### Remarks
- This member function emulates the functionality of the [LVM_GETGROUPMETRICS](http://msdn.microsoft.com/library/windows/desktop/bb774934) message, as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This member function emulates the functionality of the [LVM_GETGROUPMETRICS](http://msdn.microsoft.com/library/windows/desktop/bb774934) message, as described in the Windows SDK.

 ##  <a name="clistctrl__getgrouprect"></a>  CListCtrl::GetGroupRect
  Retrieves the bounding rectangle for a specified group in the current list-view control.